slackhq/foundry/docs/platforms/gradle/architecture.md

 - Configures AndroidTest APK aggregation with [Skippy](../../tools/skippy.md) support.
 - Applies the [Android cache fix plugin](https://github.com/gradle/android-cache-fix-gradle-plugin), if enabled.
 - Configures common AGP extensions (both legacy extensions and new Component extensions).
   - Disables unused/irrelevant variants.
-SGP is single-variant for library projects by default.
+Foundry is single-variant for library projects by default.
   - Disables android tests on projects unless opted in.
   - Disables unit tests on app projects by default (we use the app project as just a shell project for producing an APK).
   - Configures `compileOptions`, `defaultConfig`, compileSdk/targetSdk/minSdk/ndkVersion, etc.